dedica-team/nivio/docs/source/schema/Models/ItemDescription.rst

      - The parts used to create the item.
 Usually refers to technical frameworks.
      - optional, defaults to null
      - java: 8
+   * - lifecycle
+     - String
+     - The lifecycle state of an item.
+     - optional, defaults to null
+     - null
    * - tags
      - List
      -